phetsims/calculus-grapher/doc/model.md

 ## _Lab_ Screen

 The _Lab_ screen includes all the features from the _Advanced_ screen, and adds a third graph on the screen.

+## Curve Manipulation Modes

+A user can manipulate the original function through a set of curve manipulation modes.
+There are eight curve manipulation modes in this simulation.
+The curve manipulation modes are:

+- HILL: A bell-shaped curve represented by a gaussian function.
+The width of the curve is related to the standard deviation.
+- PEDESTAL: A continuous boxcar function.
+The width slider controls the width of its plateau.
+- TRIANGLE: A triangular function.
+The width slider controls the steepness of its slope.
+- PARABOLA: A portion of a parabola.
+The width slider controls the curvature of the parabola.
+- SINUSOID: A portion of a sinusoidal function.
+The width slider controls the wavelength of the sinusoidal function.
+The slider default value matches a wavelength/period of 2π.
+- FREEFORM: Indicated by a pencil icon.
+It allows a user to draw a curve by clicking and dragging the mouse.
+- TILT: Indicated by a tilted line icon.
+It allows a user to tilt the entire curve with the fulcrum point at x=0
+- SHIFT: Indicated by a horizontal line icon.
+It allows a user to shift the entire curve by a constant amount.

 ## Approximations, Limitations and Implementation Details